sonic-net/sonic-mgmt/gnmi/nonCafy_Version/README.md

 # gNMI CLI

 A simple Python script that performs interactions with gNMI Targets.
+This is the non-Cafy version which can be used during Manual testing and for quick verification

 ## Dependencies